YumaWorks/yangpp/docs/source/yangpp/classes.rst

 +++++++++++++++++++++++++++

 This class represents a protocol message.
-It it similar to the 'structure' base-class but the indended use is for some sort of protocol message.
+It it similar to the 'structure' base-class but the intended use is for some sort of protocol message.

 -  An instance of this class has the same properties as an sx:structure.